Guide for LitePix Bulk Image Optimizer

 Image resize options - the app offers three main resizing methods: Framing, Cropping, and Scaling.

 Framing - The aspect ratio changing can result in blank areas (borders) if the original image doesn't perfectly fit the new ratio.
 The app provides options to fill these areas with a solid color or an AI-generated background.
-Choose the desired aspect ratio for your image: Square (1:1), Landscape (4:3) or Portrait (3:4).
+Choose the desired aspect ratio for your image: Square (1:1), Landscape (4:3) or Portrait (3:4), Custom (here you can specify your custom Width and Height).

 Then use one of the following background treatment options: